 That’s why the European Council recently adopted new rules to make it easier for online businesses to comply with VAT obligations.
-However, these regulations won’t start coming into play until 2019.
+These regulations have started coming into play in 2019.

-Until then, here’s what e-commerce businesses need to know now:
+Here’s what eCommerce businesses need to know now:

 - VAT obligations as an EU seller